ErichDonGubler/uml-and-you/PITCHME.md

 +++

-There are others, but we won't go into them.
+There are other diagram types specified in UML, but we won't go into them.
 Many needs can be met with just these three, especially the class and sequence diagrams.

 ---